-While I really enjoy the flavors of Salmon in Black Bean Sauce; it was a PITA (pain in the ass) to make it.
+While I really enjoy the flavors of the original recipe for Salmon in Black Bean Sauce; it was a PITA (pain in the ass) to make.

 Perfection!
 The flavors of the sauce didn't just sit on top of the fish, it penetrated into the fish's flesh.
 It's easy.
 And best of all - no steamed fingers.